Species

 Red-cockaded woodpecker

-The red-cockaded woodpecker is a territorial, highly social bird that inhabits mature fire maintained mature pine forests throughout the southeastern United States.
-Population declines coincided with extensive logging of longleaf pine stands in the early 20th Century, and led to the species being placed on the Endangered Species List by 1970.
+The red-cockaded woodpecker is a territorial, highly social bird that inhabits fire-maintained mature pine forests throughout the southeastern United States.
+Population declines coincided with extensive logging of longleaf pine stands in the early 20th century, and led to the species being placed on the Endangered Species List by 1970.

 Bighorn sheep